crosleythomas/blog/posts/tf_start_to_finish/dataload.md

 ```
 '''
-The function that will be call by the map function of a dataset.
+The function that will be called by the map function of a dataset.

     Inputs:
         record: a single record from the Dataset.